ktwu01/AlphaEarthHack/README.md

 python app.py
 ```

+## Interactive Dashboard Details

+The interactive dashboard is built with standard web technologies like HTML, CSS, and JavaScript, and leverages the powerful open-source libraries Leaflet.js and Plotly.js to create interactive maps and data visualizations.

 ## Presentation & Visualizations

 In addition to our [PDF presentation](./presentation.pdf), a key feature of our project is the interactive dashboard that allows for dynamic exploration of the data and results.

-Here are some sample visualizations from our project:
+Here are some other visualizations from our project:

 | AlphaEarth Magnitude | AlphaEarth Duration |
 | :---: | :---: |